Frequently Asked Questions - Summer Camp

 Counselors are 18+ years of age or high school graduates.

-We know our young leaders impact campers in huge ways (both positive and negative).
-Keeping our campers' safety in mind, we carefully screen each applicant via background checks, National Sex Offender Registry, courthouse checks, applicant interviews, and three reference interviews.
+We know our young leaders impact campers in huge ways.
+Keeping your camper's safety in mind, we carefully screen each applicant via background checks, the National Sex Offender Registry, courthouse checks, applicant interviews, and reference interviews.
 We carefully and prayerfully select young men and women to serve on staff who will live and serve with a Christian attitude and spirit.
 Each staff member is required to attend a training period before camp.
 The training covers many topics including health and safety issues, age group characteristics, procedures, policies, and leading cabin devotions.

 Overnight Camp: Each cabin will have up to 7 or 10 campers with 2 staff people.
 (One male and one female cabin have a capacity of up to 10 campers).